neel1304/Iris-flower-class-label-web-app/README.md

 ```

-**If you're using Streamlit for the firs time, they might ask for your Email-id, which of course you can ignore, by pressing Enter, but hey, Good articles could
+**If you're using Streamlit for the first time, they might ask for your Email-id, which of course you can ignore, by pressing Enter, but hey, Good articles could
 come your way ;)**